BlockstreamResearch/bip-frost-dkg/README.md

 ### Use ChillDKG only for FROST

-ChillDKG is designed for usage with the FROST Schnorr signature scheme, and its security depends on the specifics of FROST.
+ChillDKG is designed for usage with the FROST signing protocol as specified in [BIP 445](https://github.com/bitcoin/bips/blob/master/bip-0445.md), and its security depends on the specifics of FROST.
-We stress that ChillDKG is not a general-purpose DKG protocol,[^no-simulatable-dkg] and **must not** be combined with other threshold cryptographic schemes, e.g., threshold signature schemes other than FROST, or threshold decryption schemes, without careful further consideration, which is not in the scope of this document.
+We stress that ChillDKG is not a general-purpose DKG protocol,[^no-simulatable-dkg] and **must not** be combined with other threshold cryptographic schemes, e.g., FROST specifications other than [BIP 445](https://github.com/bitcoin/bips/blob/master/bip-0445.md), threshold signature schemes other than FROST, or threshold decryption schemes, without careful further consideration, which is not in the scope of this document.

 [^no-simulatable-dkg]: As a variant of Pedersen DKG, ChillDKG does not provide simulation-based security [GJKR07](https://doi.org/10.1007/s00145-006-0347-3).
 Roughly speaking, if ChillDKG is combined with some threshold cryptographic scheme, the security of the combination is not automatically implied by the security of the two components.
 Instead, the security of every combination must be analyzed separately.
 The security of the specific combination of SimplPedPop (as the core building block of ChillDKG) and FROST has been analyzed [CGRS23](https://eprint.iacr.org/2023/899).